mvolpato/magickpublishplugin/README.md

 )
 ```

-Then import SplashPublishPlugin wherever you’d like to use it:
+Then import MagickPublishPlugin wherever you’d like to use it:

 ```swift
 import MagickPublishPlugin